-Bronx fire kills at least 12, including four children
+Child playing with stove blamed for massive Bronx fire that killed 12, officials say

 "He was telling the roommate to not come out of the apartment because there was smoke.
 But when they rescued everyone from the windows, we couldn't find him.
 I went to four hospitals, I can't find him,” Mensah said.

-De Blasio, at Thursday's news conference, advised to "hold your families close and keep these families here in the Bronx in your prayers."
+New York City Mayor Bill de Blasio, at Thursday's news conference, advised to "hold your families close and keep these families here in the Bronx in your prayers."

-One of the deadliest fires in recent memory happened elsewhere in the Bronx in 2007.
-Nine children and one adult died in a blaze sparked by a space heater.

-Excluding the Sept.
-11 attacks, it was the worst fire in the city since 87 people were killed at a social club fire in the Bronx in 1990.

 The Associated Press contributed to this report.